arun-kr-reddy/notes/operating_system.md

 - IPC using cpp

 ## introduction
-- **operating system:** is a middleware that sits between user programs & system hardware and manage hardware for the user programs
+- **operating system:** is a middleware that sits between user programs & system hardware and manages hardware for the user programs:
-  - **manage CPU:** provide process abstraction, each process has illusion of having complete CPU (CPU virtualization), timeshare CPU between processes, enables coordination between processes
+  - **manage CPU:** provide process abstraction (create & manage), each process has illusion of having complete CPU (CPU virtualization), timeshares the CPU between processes, enables coordination between processes
-  - **manage memory:** of the process (code, data, stack, heap), each process thinks it has dedicated memory space (code, data, stack, heap) for itself, abstracts out details of actual location of memory, translates virtual addresses to actual physical addresses
+  - **manage memory:** of the process (code, data, stack, heap), each process thinks it has dedicated memory space (code, data, stack, heap) for itself
+  abstracts out the details of the actual placement in memory, translates from virtual addresses to actual physical addresses
-  - **manage devices:** device driver (OS code) talks the language of hardware devices, issues instruction to device (data fetch) and responds to device interrupts (key press), persistent data organized as a filesystem on disk
+  - **manage devices:** OS has code (device driver) to manage hardware devices (like disk, network card) which talks the language of the devices, it issues instructions to devices (like fetch data from disk) and responds to device interrupts (key press), OS also manages the persistent data organized as a filesystem on disk
 - **OS design goals:**
-  - convenience, abstraction of hardware resources
+  - convenience, abstraction of hardware resources for user programs
-  - efficient use of CPU, memory, etc
+  - efficient usage of CPU, memory, etc
   - isolation between multiple processes
+- OS started out as a library (procedure call) and evolved to system call
-- **procedure call:** jumps to a process defined elsewhere in the program
+**procedure call:** jumps to a process defined elsewhere in the program
-**system call:** runs at higher privilege level of CPU, sensitive operations (external device access) allowed only at higher privilege level
+**system call:** runs at a higher privilege level of CPU, sensitive operations (like hardware access) only allowed at a higher privilege level

 ## processes

 ### process abstraction
-- **CPU scheduler:** pick one of the many active processes to execute on CPU
+- **CPU scheduler:** pick one of the many active processes to execute on a CPU
   - **policy:** which process to run next
   - **mechanism:** how to context-switch between processes
 - **process constituents:**
   - unique identifier (PID)
-  - memory: static (code, data) & dynamic (stack, heap)
+  - memory image: static (code & data) and dynamic (stack & heap)
   - CPU context: registers like program counter (PC), current operands, stack pointer (SP)
-  - file descriptors: pointers to open files & devices
+  - file descriptors: pointers to open files (including stdout & stdin) & devices
 - **process creation:**
   - allocate memory and create memory image (load code & data from executable, create runtime stack & heap)
   - opens basic files (stdin, stdout, stderr)